mmeyer95/meredithmeyer.info/PID.md

   </tr>
 </table></center>

 Once I had this starting point, I incorporating twiddle to optimize the parameters further.
-I started with my aforementioned values, and dp values of {0.01, 0.001, 0.1}, about a factor of 10 below the starting values.
 The process of twiddle looks like:

 * Get the current error
     * Increment the parameter & get the new error: